Mohamed Salah (footballer, born 1956): International Experience and Return to Egypt

+He joined Zamalek in various capacities between 2014 and 2016, undertaking several roles including assistant coach, managing director, first-team manager, and caretaker manager.
+His versatility and reliability were evident through the club’s trust in him for multiple positions.

+Later career

+After his time at Zamalek, he managed Haras El Hodoud in 2017 and again served as caretaker at Zamalek in the same year.
+He continued his career with Nogoom El Mostakbal from 2017 to 2018, Pharco in 2018, FC Masr from 2018 to 2019, Suez SC in 2019, and Al Tarsana SC from 2019 to 2020.
+His subsequent appointments included Nogoom FC and Tanta SC in 2020, underlining a long and varied career across numerous Egyptian and Saudi clubs.

 Al-Shoulla

 Salah was appointed manager of the Saudi club Al-Shoulla in June 2011.
 He made a big impact after winning the Saudi First Division with Al-Shoulla in the 2011–12 season.
 He then lead Al-Shoulla to 3 wins and 4 losses in the 2012–13 Saudi Premier League season.

-He then went to Egypt and had an agreement with Almokaweleen.
+He then went back to Egypt and had an agreement with Almokaweleen.

 On 21 February 2023, Salah returned to manage Al-Shoulla 11 years after his first stint at the club.